 Learn how to become a part of our *Club.
 Know-How, *Group Rules & *Quality standards, all in one article!

 VWArtclub works with *Quality Standards.
-Without them, there is no meaning of our existence, and this is the main characteristic that makes it unique in the 3D Art field.
+Without them, there is no meaning in our existence, which is the main characteristic that makes it unique in the 3D Art field.

 How to become a part of VWArtclub?

-- Become a member of our Facebook *Group for free.
+- Become a member of our Facebook *Group.

 - Post your 3D project by following our Uploading Rules and waiting for approval.